-I’m aware Pittosporum tobaria don’t like very low temperatures (as don’t the other Pittosporums) and that I could lose it if we had a harsh winter, but for some reason that makes it more desirable and makes me appreciate it even more.
+I’m aware Pittosporum tobaria don’t like very low temperatures (as don’t the other Pittosporums).
+I could lose it if we had a harsh winter, but for some reason that makes it more desirable and makes me appreciate it even more.

-The plant has a natural domed shape when its young, although if left to grow, it will produce quite a large shrub.
-I saw one growing in the deep shade of the Artisan garden area at Chelsea this year, presumably it had been part of a show garden many years ago and has now become part of the backdrop to the late spring flower show.
+The plant has a natural domed shape when young, if left to grow, it will produce quite a large shrub.
+I saw one growing in the deep shade of the Artisan garden area at Chelsea this year.
+Presumably it had been part of a show garden many years ago and has now become part of the backdrop to the late spring flower show.

-The glossy dark green leaves of Pittosporum tobaria are quite thick and a beautiful shape, growing a little each year but still maintaining a natural looking dome shape (with a little genital pruning in mid summer).
+The glossy dark green leaves of Pittosporum tobaria are quite thick and a beautiful shape.
+Growing a little each year but still maintaining a natural looking dome shape (with gentle pruning in mid summer).

 Download Our Brochure

 Download our full brochure to browse at your leisure or share with friends.
 Just complete your details below & we’ll email it straight to you right now.